 - The fee to enter the competition is £25 per entry, payable via BACS transfer once the application has been accepted.

 - Musicians are allowed to enter on more than one instrument.

-- The winner’s concerto performance with Gloucestershire Symphony Orchestra will take place on Sunday 15th November 2020 at Pittville Pump Room, and thus the winning musician will be expected to be available on this date.
+- The winner’s concerto performance with Gloucestershire Symphony Orchestra will take place on (date to be confirmed), and the winning musician will be expected to be available on this date.